pf03/newBot/README.md

   * MError  - error handling,
   * MLog    - logging,
   * MCache  - working with changing data in pure code,
-  * Messenger - common interface for different messengers
+  * Messenger - common interface for different messengers;
-3. Logic    - the main logic of the program
+3. Logic    - the main logic of the program;
-4. VK       - implementation of the messenger interface for api VK
+4. VK       - implementation of the messenger interface for API VK;
-5. VK       - implementation of the messenger interface for api telegram
+5. Telegram - implementation of the messenger interface for API Telegram;
 6. T        - one of the possible implementations of the monadic interface - transformer T;
 7. App      - application layer functions that have access to both the interface and its implementation.